J4nn1K/finetuning-octo/README.md

-# Robot Learning
+# Finetuning Octo to new a Observation and Action Space
 ![](https://github.com/J4nn1K/robot-learning/blob/main/media/eval_examples.gif)

+## Installation

 *The following instructions were tested on Ubuntu 22.04 and Linux 5.13.0 using Python 3.10*
-## Installation
-TODO: right folder structure

 Create a virtual environment using [Anaconda](https://docs.anaconda.com/free/anaconda/install/):
 ```